Costa Rica Reminded Me Why I Fell In Love With Backpacking

 The Country Moves At Its Own Pace

-Costa Rica taught me very quickly that trying to rush through it is pointless.
+Costa Rica teaches you very quickly that trying to rush is pointless.

 Buses run when they run.